reshmabidikar/slate/source/index.html.md

 Kill Bill software is composed of many different repositories, all of them hosted on our [github account](https://github.com/killbill).

 The Kill Bill server version, or simply Kill Bill version, is the one from the [killbill](https://github.com/killbill/killbill) repository, and more specifically since we are using `maven` to build, this is indicated in the corresponding `pom.xml`.
-This repository depends on a few others, each of those having their own versions:
+This repository depends on a few others, each having their own versions:

 * `killbill-api`: APIs used by plugins to communicate with Kill Bill core
-* `killbill-plugin-api`: SPIs used by Kill Bill core to communicate with plugins
+* `killbill-plugin-api`: APIs used by Kill Bill core to communicate with plugins
 * `killbill-commons`: Common code across modules
 * `killbill-platform`: Platform related code such as OSGI framework, webapp pieces
 * `killbill-client`: Java client, only used for integration tests inside killbill repository.